splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 ### Opsgenie

-Note that the `credentialId` is the SignalFx-provided ID shown after setting up your Opsgenie integration. `Team` here is hardcoded as the `responderType` as that is the only acceptable type as per the API docs.
+Note that the `credentialId` is the SignalFx-provided ID shown after setting up your Opsgenie integration.

 ```
-notifications = ["Opsgenie,credentialId,responderName,responderId,Team"]
+notifications = ["Opsgenie,credentialId,credentialName,responderName,responderId,responderType"]
 ```

 ### PagerDuty